AFDSI/jay.dev/pages/content/amp-dev/documentation/courses/beginning-course/finding-the-right-component.md

 - **The supported layouts** - We discussed the [layout](../../../documentation/guides-and-tutorials/learn/amp-html-layout/layouts_demonstrated.html) attribute in a previous section.
 It controls the way the element is rendered on the screen.
 This section explains which layouts are valid for this component.

-These items are listed in the documentation for almost all ABC components.
+These items are listed in the documentation for almost all AMP components.
 Let’s explore the documentation using one of its examples:

 [sourcecode:html]
 {% raw %}<amp-carousel id="carousel-with-preview"